A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Experimental setup

-\subsubsection{Benchmark on public NYU fastMRI DICOM data}
+\subsection{Benchmark on public NYU fastMRI DICOM data}

-In the NYU benchmark, we compared PnP-CoSMo against end-to-end reconstruction methods.
-The question we sought to answer was whether or not PnP-CoSMo, which requires only image-domain training data, can outperform end-to-end methods that additionally require k-space training data and are optimized to directly solve the reconstruction problem.
-Furthermore, end-to-end methods are task-specific models where the reference and target contrasts are fixed, e.g. T1W as reference and T2W as target.
-On the other hand, the content/style model used in PnP-CoSMo does not possess this kind of uni-directionality.
-Hence, we sought to assess the generalizability of PnP-CoSMo across two different reconstruction tasks, namely T1W-guided T2W reconstruction and T2W-guided T1W reconstruction.
+In the NYU benchmark, we compared PnP-CoSMo against state-of-the-art reconstruction methods belonging to both end-to-end and plug-and-play paradigms.
+First, we sought to answer the following question: Can PnP-CoSMo, which requires only image-domain training data, outperform end-to-end methods, which additionally require k-space training data and are optimized to directly solve the reconstruction problem?
+Furthermore, end-to-end methods are task-specific models where the reference and target contrasts are fixed, e.g., T1W as reference and T2W as target.
+On the other hand, the content/style model used in PnP-CoSMo does not possess this kind of unidirectionality.
+Hence, we sought to assess the generalizability of PnP-CoSMo across two different reconstruction tasks: (a) T2W reconstruction with guidance from T1W reference and (b) T1W reconstruction with guidance from T2W reference.
+Finally, we compared PnP-CoSMo against other plug-and-play methods, which share a similar design pattern as ours, where the modeling/learning problem is decoupled from the reconstruction problem, and the requirement is only image-domain training data.